 - Empower companies to attract and hire the best, most high-intent and diverse talent through enhanced hiring signals?

-That solution is a virtual work experience program.
+That solution is a virtual job simulation.
 And it’s not a tool that solves a specific problem – it’s a tool that changes the entire way you approach early talent.

-Here are 10 reasons why virtual work experience programs should be your new recruiting tool.
+Here are 10 reasons why virtual job simulations should be your new recruiting tool.

 1. Change the definition of employer branding